 - 1. Notice when a situation could lead to violence.
 It is really easy to disregard a racist joke or sexist comment as harmless.
 However, we risk tacitly endorsing subtle behaviors that harm others when we do not speak out against them. - 2.
 Identify when it is appropriate to intervene.
 In order to effectively combat interpersonal violence, it is important to understand the forms that violence can take.
 When we can identify domestic violence, stalking, sexual harassment, dating violence, or sexual assault when we see it, we are more empowered to stop it. - 3.
 Recognize personal responsibility for intervention.
 We must keep in mind that everyone who is in danger of being harmed is someone's loved one.
 We have to ask ourselves if we would want someone to intervene on behalf of our loved one. - 4.
 Know how to intervene if it is safe to do so.
 Because every situation is different, it is important to know several intervention strategies.
 It is also important to find a strategy that suits your personality and keeps you safe. - a.
-Direct: Confront the harmful behavior so the potential victim is empowered to leave the situation or the

-- perpetrator can make the choice to stop. - b.
+Direct: Confront the harmful behavior so the potential victim is empowered to leave the situation or the perpetrator can make the choice to stop. - b.
 Distract: Create a distraction or redirect the focus of either party to ensure he or she can get out of the situation. - c.
 Delegate: Ask for help from others to take charge of the situation. - 5.
 Take action to intervene.
 After preparing, it is important to step in to help if you see a situation that might escalate into violence if you can do so safely.

 Bystander intervention is crucial to addressing interpersonal violence: not only does this strategy actually prevent specific incidents of violence, but it challenges us all to consider our role in a culture that allows violence to occur.
 (Bystander intervention strategies adapted from National Network to End Domestic Violence http://nnedv.org/)

 Reporting a Sexual Assault: Victims of sexual assault are encouraged to contact law enforcement to file a complaint when they feel threatened or harassed.
 Response staff and emergency services are made available through the Keweenaw Bay Indian Community Office on Violence against Women (OVW) at 353-4599 (a 24-hour Helpline) or call the Victims of Crime Assistance (VOCA) office at 353-4533.
 Services are available for victims of domestic violence, dating violence, sexual assault, and stalking.
-Student Services is also available as a resource for referrals.
+KBOCC's Behavioral Health office is located in the Wabanung Campus in room 408 and can be available as a resource for referrals.

 Sanctions: Sanctions will be applied according to the severity of the violation.
-(Refer to the section on Sanctions.)
-In the case of a formal decision, an appeal of the Dean's decision can be made to the Appeals Committee.
+In the case of a disagreement with a formal decision, an appeal can be made and submitted to KBOCC President who will in turn create an Ad Hoc Appeals Committee.
 Any appeal under this section shall be made in writing within 20 working days after the delivery of the decision from the disciplinary conference.
 The Appeals Committee's decision is final.